nearprotocol/stakewars/GUIDELINES.md

 * To put the last year or so of hard work in front of our community to try it out
 * To find glaring flaws in our systems, designs and code
 * To learn what your needs are as part of the validator community

+## Additional guidelines to join TestNet
+We are happy to have as many professional validators and distinguished BetaNet node operators to TestNet as we can.
+However, TestNet network requires additional attention, as we have applications and developers actively using it - which means we can't afford to have nodes offline or not updated.

+Stake Wars organizers will reach out directly, proposing to shut down your BetaNet node, and receive delegated tokens on TestNet.
+There are no specific requirements, however the evaluation will be based on these factors (not in order of importance):
+* your staking pool uptime is in the 90th percentile of the [leaderboard](LEADERBOARD.md)
+* your pool was running for a substantial number of epochs
+* you successfully completed the Stake Wars challenges
+* you are active in the community channels (Discord and the [portal](https://portal.near.org))
+* you actively updated your node and successfully completed BetaNet migrations on Tuesdays
+* you are already a successful validator on other PoS networks
+* you contributed to `nearcore` and other NEAR repositories (submitting issues, finding bugs, improving docs...)

+In practical terms, to join TestNet you will have to:
+1. deploy your TestNet staking pool, using the staking pool factory [smart contract](https://explorer.testnet.near.org/accounts/stakingpool)
+2. build and run your TestNet node
+3. submit your information to [this form](https://nearprotocol1001.typeform.com/to/x4Bval).
+Specify both your BetaNet and TestNet pools, and don't forget to disclose your Github and Discord/Telegram IDs, so it's easier for us to contact you in case of issues

+The main differences with BetaNet will be:
+- less frequent updates
+- a different branch of nearcore: [stable](https://github.com/nearprotocol/nearcore/tree/stable)
+- longer epochs (43,200 blocks instead of 10,000)

+**Heads up:** TestNet is a permissionless network, so you can deploy your validator node and its staking pool today.
+However, Stake Wars organizers will delegate TestNet tokens to your pool only after reaching out and discussing your commitment in running the network.